 - 2-3 tbsp raw honey or maple syrup

-- Without tipping the full contents of the cans into a clean blender or chilled mixing bowl, scoop out the coconut cream from the top OR the coconut milk, reserving the clear liquid for other recipes; such as smoothies, shakes, juices, etc.
+- Without tipping the full contents of the cans into a clean blender or chilled mixing bowl, scoop out the coconut cream from the top, reserving the clear liquid for other recipes; such as smoothies, shakes, juices, etc.

-- Blend until smooth and creamy if using a blender OR whip until creamy and smooth if using a mixer.
-Then, add date paste, lavender, honey, and plant milk, and blend OR whip until well combined.
+- Blend the cream until smooth and creamy if using a blender or whip until creamy and smooth if using a mixer.
+Alternatively, you can add two cups of frozen coconut milk cubes to your blender and blend until creamy.
+Add the frozen bananas and blend until creamy and well combined.
+From here, add in the lavender and honey, then blend or whip until well combined.
 With the lavender, start with a lesser amount, blend, taste, then add more if needed (as it’s quite a strong flavour).

 - Remove it from the freezer at least 20 minutes before you’re ready to scoop it, and use a scoop that’s been warmed under hot water to help make the ice-cream easier to scoop.